aramhovakimyan/ALIAS-Game/README.md

 The `words.txt` file in the Qt Builder folder contains a list of words that can be used in the game.
 To add more words to the game, click the  **ADD WORDS** button on the main menu.

-Enjoy playing the ALIAS game!
+Enjoy playing the ALIAS game !